-The length of sand here runs for over 3 miles from the town of Pwllheli, down along the Llyn, all the way down to the Pen y Chain headland.
-The Glan y Don end closest to the town of Pwllheli faces east Gimblet and is sheltered by the rocky outcrop, it then curves around.
+The length of sand here runs for over 3 miles from the town of Pwllheli, down along the Llŷn Peninaula, all the way down to the Pen y Chain headland.
+The Glan y Don end, closest to the town of Pwllheli, faces east Gimblet and is sheltered by the rocky outcrop.
+It then curves around.
 As you approach the sands at Abererch it has a southerly aspect and gets the sun all day long.

-The gently shelving beach is great for swimming and all water-sports and you are guaranteed to find a spot on the sand even in the busy summer months.
+The gently shelving beach is great for swimming and all water-sports.
+You are guaranteed to find a spot on the sand even in the busy summer months.

-Minutes away from the town of Pwllheli, the “capital” of the Llyn.
+Minutes away from the town of Pwllheli, the “capital” of the Llŷn Peninsula.